warte67/SDOM/docs/extensible_variant.md

 - `DynamicToLuaFn` — serializes a C++ dynamic object (`DynamicValue`) into a Lua object or table.
 - `VariantToDynamicFn` — reconstructs a C++ `std::shared_ptr<void>` from a `Variant` structure.

-Meanwhile, the Vari`antStorage layer provides `DynamicValue` and `LuaRefValue`, which act as the runtime containers for these conversions.
+Meanwhile, the `VariantStorage` layer provides `DynamicValue` and `LuaRefValue`, which act as the runtime containers for these conversions.
 When a `Variant` invokes `makeDynamic<T>()` or `toLua()`, it queries the registry to locate the appropriate converter functions, bridging the C++ and Lua domains seamlessly.
 This registry model ensures that SDOM’s reflection system remains extensible — any new type can be integrated dynamically at runtime without modifying core engine code.

 ---
 ## 🧩 Variant → Lua Conversion Sequence Diagram